siavashhanifi/recruitment-application/README.md

-## Installation

-The Angular frontend needs Node package manager installed.
-Navigate to the root directory of the Angular application and run `npm install`.
-To enable [Angular CLI](https://github.com/angular/angular-cli), run `npm install @angular/cli`.
-The spring boot backend needs Maven installed.
-Navigate to the root directory of the Spring boot application and run `mvn install`.

-## Deployment

-To deploy the application locally, navigate to the root directory of the Angular application and run `ng build --prod`.
-The compiled source code is found in target directory `.dist`.
-Copy the all contents of `.dist`, except `index.html`, and paste it into `/springboot/recruitment-application/src/main/resources/static`.
-Copy `index.html` in `.dist` and paste it into `/springboot/recruitment-application/src/main/resources/templates`.
-From the Spring boot root directory, run `mvn package`, navigate to `./target` and run `java -jar recruitment-application-iv1201.0.0.1.war`, and the application will be live at `http://localhost:8080`.

 # Spring boot/Maven & Angular Web Application for Recruitment Handling

 This project was created as a part of IV1201-Design of Global Applications course at The Royal Institute of Technology 2020.